nikouu/mGBA-http/README.md

 # mGBA-http

-mGBA-http exposes the mGBA scripting API via HTTP REST.
-So as long as you make HTTP requests, you'll be able to interact with mGBA.
+An HTTP interface for mGBA scripting.
+As long as you make HTTP requests, you'll be able to interact with mGBA.

 This project is great if you want to:
 - Create a "Twitch Plays"